datacarpentry/python-ecology-lesson/episodes/07-visualization-ggplot-python.md

 ## Plotting time series data

-Let's calculate number of counts per year for each species.
+Let's calculate the number of counts per year for each species.
 To do that we need to group data first and count the species (`species_id`) within each group.

 ```python